-Nevada passes bill to mail all voters ballots amid pandemic
+Nevada lawmakers OK mailing voters ballots, Trump slams move

 CARSON CITY, Nev.
-(AP) — State lawmakers passed a bill Sunday that would add Nevada to a growing list of states that will mail all active voters ballots ahead of the November election amid the coronavirus pandemic.
+(AP) — Nevada state lawmakers passed a bill Sunday that would add the state to a growing list of U.S. states that will mail active voters ballots ahead of the November election amid the coronavirus pandemic.

-The bill now heads to Gov. Steve Sisolak.
+The bill now heads to Gov. Steve Sisolak, a Democrat.
 If he signs it as expected, Nevada will join seven states that plan on automatically sending voters mail ballots, including California and Vermont, which moved earlier this summer to adopt automatic mail ballot policies.

 President Donald Trump called the bill’s passage “an illegal late night coup” in a tweet Monday morning.
 He accused Sisolak of exploiting COVID-19 to ensure votes in Nevada would favor Democrats.